fusonic/dotnet-extensions/README.md

 Integration Workflow
 --------------------
-1. Create a proposal on gitlab
+1. Create a proposal on Gitlab.com (fusonic developers) or Github.com (external developers)
 2. Detailed description of the use cases and API (also with MR request)
-3. Notify Fusonic Extensions "Design member board" (Droth, JHartmann, LBickel)
+3. Notify Fusonic Extensions "Design member board" (David Roth, Johannes Hartmann)
 4. Discussion in GL Issue or Mr Request or Design Meeting
 5. New APIs require the approval of at least one board member
 6. New APIs should be communicated (announcement)